Skip to content

 Beach in Perth, Australia

-The city of Perth has many wonderful beaches to visit and spend a great time with your family and friends.
+The city has many beautiful beaches to visit and is a place where you can have a great time with your family and friends.
 Here are some of the famous beaches that you can visit.

 Cottesloe Beach

 Cottesloe Beach, or as the locals call it Cote, is one of the most popular beaches in Australia.
-It is located about 20 minutes away from Perth City and it is bounded by a beautiful ocean road that separates its fine sands from the Perth suburb of Cottesloe behind it.
+It is located about 20 minutes from Perth City, bounded by a beautiful ocean road that separates its fine sands from the Perth suburb of Cottesloe behind it.

-It is a very popular place due to its surf culture and clear waters, with plenty of cafes and restaurants lining the beach.
-There is plenty to do if you get bored of lying on the sand and staring at the ocean.
+It is a trendy place due to its surf culture and clear waters.
+Plenty of cafes and restaurants line the beach, so if you get bored of lying on the sand and staring at the ocean, there is plenty to do.

 Cottesloe Beach is also blessed with one of the most stunning sunsets imaginable, so it’s worth waiting until the evening before heading back to the city centre.